grover/homebridge-automation-switches/README.md

 # Automation Switches Platform

 A platform that provides configurable switches for automation purposes.
 This platform can be created to provide time delayed responses in HomeKit rules or to simulate security systems.

 ## Why do we need this plugin?

-HomeKit (as of iOS 11.1) does not provide a capability to delay the execution of rules.
-This platform provides switches that can be used to build a set of rules that are delayed in execution by a configurable period of time on each switch.
-The period as well as the repetetiveness and the response can be configured via HomeKit (while the configuration provides sane defaults) and can also be changed in response to rules.

-The security system switches enable an easier creation of home alarm systems using already available accessories.
+This platform provides software based, optionally persistent, switches to create DIY HomeKit solutions.
+Each switch has specific purposes that are illustrated in their respective documents linked below.

+The plugin provides four different types of switches: A basic on/off switch, a lock mechanism, an automation switch with advanced properties and a security system.
+All of them are configured ahead of their use through the configuration file and each one of them potentially saves their state to storage to keep their state even across crashes, reboots and such.

 ## Installation instructions